 F: Less than 60

 All students will receive the exact grade they have earned, and grades will NOT be rounded up.
 For example, a student with a mathematical score of 89.999 (who passes at least one of the exams) will receive a B; a student with a mathematical score of 59.999 will receive an F. Students in danger of receiving an F are advised to withdraw from the course prior to the withdrawal deadline.

 Progress Reports: You will receive feedback on your progress in this course in the form of returned and graded Do Now submissions, Participation self-eval forms, quizzes, and exams.
 Pay close attention to the red marks on each to monitor your progress in each component of the course, and consider the value of each component to calculate your progress towards your final grade.

 Most students will not receive formal feedback on their BlackBoard questions.
 Each time you submit questions by the deadline, you will receive full credit towards your final grade.
 Please keep track of any missed deadlines on your own.

-Professor Golland will not seek you out to discuss your progress but you are welcome to speak with him about it.
-Make an appointment to see him during his office hours.
+Professors Fackler and Golland will not seek you out to discuss your progress but you are welcome to speak with them about it.
+Make an appointment to see them during their office hours (see top of page).